OumaimaBadi/Speech-Recognition-and-Summarization-Application/README.md

 ## Why AssemblyAI?

-We have chosen AssemblyAI as our preferred speech recognition and transcription solution for the following reasons:
+We have chosen AssemblyAI as our preferred English speech recognition and transcription solution for the following reasons:

 1. **Accuracy and Reliability:** AssemblyAI offers highly accurate and reliable speech recognition, ensuring that our audio files are transcribed with precision.